VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 - 143 towns have 10 or fewer land surveys published.
 Only 2 towns have more than 100 land surveys published

 Mapping vendors typically receive the land surveys they need to complete a parcel data update directly from the town.
-Mapping vendors has confirmed that the library does not currently reflect the total number of land surveys they receive.
+Vendors have confirmed that the library does not currently reflect the total number of land surveys they receive.
 However, the 2 towns with over 100 land surveys published to the library demonstrate the potential value of the library.
-Now that the library is integrated into the Parcel Viewer, with increased participation, the library may be used to conduct preliminary research as part of a title search.
+Now that the library is also integrated into the Vermont Parcel Viewer, with increased participation the library may be used to conduct preliminary research as part of a title search.
 From a town in Windham County:

 > This is a great resource once surveys are scanned, allowing towns to index their surveys and host them for free.
 I have been using this resource, realtors and title searchers know they can expect to see this information on this site.